ir-nlp-csui/indo-law/README.md

 **Nuranti, E. Q., Yulianti, E., & Husin, H. S.** (2022). <a href="https://www.mdpi.com/2073-431X/11/6/88">Predicting the Category and the Length of Punishment in Indonesian Courts Based on Previous Court Decision Documents.</a> Computers, 11(6), 88.

+## License
+You can use this dataset for free.
+You don't need our permission to use it.
+Please cite our paper if your work uses our data in your publication.
+Please note that you are not allowed to create a copy of this dataset and share it publicly in your own repository without our permission.

+## Contact
+evi.y [at] cs.ui.ac.id